cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

 }
 ```

 This code is the structure needed to write a __component__.
-Scripts with this structure are the **Components in Cocos Creator 3D**.
-They can be attached to nodes in the __Scene__ and provide various functions for controlling nodes.
+Scripts with this structure are **Components in Cocos Creator 3D**.
+They can be attached to nodes in a __Scene__ and provide various functionality for controlling nodes.
 For detailed information review the [Script]( ../../scripting/index.md) documentation.

-We add the monitoring of mouse events in the script, and then let the `Player` move, modify the code in `PlayerController` as follows:
+Monitoring of mouse events needs to be added in the script to let the `Player` node move.
+Modify the code in `PlayerController` as follows:

 ```ts
 import { _decorator, Component, Vec3, systemEvent, SystemEvent, EventMouse, AnimationComponent, v3 } from "cc";